The Singers Tale- Recordings. ‘Heart to Heart.’ ©

 The right to live in equality with men

-No cutting, slicing, blade and knife.
+No cutting, slicing, blade or knife.
 No more

 Spoken…